hgiesel/closet/docs/shuffling/shuffling.md

 ---
 layout: doc
-title: Shuffling
+title: Shuffling text items
 nav_order: 1
-permalink: /recipes/shuffling
+permalink: /shuffling/shuffling/
-parent: Recipes
+parent: Shuffling
 ---

+{% include toc-doc.md %}

-# Shuffling items
+## Inline Shuffling

 Items can easily be shuffled using the `mix` tag.
 Items to be shuffled must be separated by `||`.